thinkinglabs/thinkinglabs.github.io/_drafts/beyond-shades-of-conways-law-strategy.md

 ## Socio-Technical Alignment: Beyond Structure

-The failure of intellectually shallow [Inverse Conway Manoeuvres](#the-inverse-conways-manoeuvre-the-greenfield-assumption) exposes a broader misunderstanding in management strategy: **organisational design is not merely shifting team boxes on an org-chart**.
-Simple, structural reorganisations will fail, all the time.
+The failure of a facile [Inverse Conway Manoeuvre](#the-inverse-conways-manoeuvre-the-greenfield-assumption) exposes a broader misunderstanding in management strategy: **organisational design is not merely shifting team boxes on an org-chart**.
+Simple, purely structural reorganisations fail routinely.

-However, organisations can be designed!
-By the people within them!
-The design process is continuous by adjusting to different key factors.
-The organisation design changes constantly as people evolve and tasks, i.e. organisation goals, change.
-The design decision should happen as routinely as budget cycles (Galbraith, 1977).
+Yet, organisations can be deliberately designed, by the people within them!
+Organisation design is an active, continuous process of adjusting to different key factors and variables as people develop and organisation goals evolve.
+The organisation design decisions should happen as routinely as budget cycles and scheduling (Galbraith, 1977).

 [Contingency Theory](https://en.wikipedia.org/wiki/Contingency_theory) tells us a. *there is no one best way to organise*, and b. *not all the ways to organise are equally effective*.
 We can observe a wide range of differences in effective organisations but ... these differences are not random.
 Context matters!
-(Galbraith, 1973 & 1977)
+Then again, what drivers dictate the choice for a certain organisation structure?
+One primary driver is the nature of the organisation's task (*Strategy*) — what today we call the organisation's strategic goal (Galbraith, 1973 & 1977).

 At the core of organisation design is the concept of *uncertainty* (Galbraith, 1977).